mo-bakr/would-you-rather-game/README.md

 # would-you-rather-game

-This is the final assessment project for the Udacity's React & Redux course course, part of the React Nanodegree Program in collaboration with FWD initiative powered by ITIDA.
+This is the final assessment project for the Udacity's React & Redux course, part of the React Nanodegree Program in collaboration with FWD initiative powered by ITIDA.

 Would You Rather is a game where participants ask would you rather questions and participants answers them.
 A Learderboard tracks the Questions and Answers of each participant.